imba/branding-imba/README.md

 # Imba 2 Brand Assets
 <img width="300" src="https://github.com/imba/brand/blob/master/imba-web-logo.png"></a>
-## logo images
+## logo folder
-- imba-icon-1200x1200.png/.svg
-  - use for VS Code Plugin, and file icon
 - imba-web-logo.png/.svg
 - imba-web-logo-inverted.png/.svg

+## icons folder
-## favicon.ico
+favicon.ico

-Place the `favicon.ico` image at the root of your project to have a default favicon.
+- Place the `favicon.ico` image at the root of your project to have a default favicon.

+imba-icon-1200x1200.png/.svg

+- use for VS Code Plugin, and file icon

-## Icons Folder
+## mobile-icons folder
 Place `/icons` folder in your project, then add add the following code to the head of your index.html, to add icon support for homescreen images for iOS, Android, Windows, and high resolution favicons.
 ```
 <link rel="apple-touch-icon" sizes="57x57" href="./icons/apple-icon-57x57.png">